• Recipes

 the garlic parmesan chicken pasta in the skillet with the chicken added back to the pan

 That's it!
-That's how you make one pan garlic parmesan chicken pasta.
+That's how you make this quick Parmesan chicken pasta.
 The whole process start-to-finish is about twenty minutes, and you've only used one pan!

-Serve immediately, garnished with more parmesan cheese and the remaining parsley.
+Serve this pasta with chicken breast immediately, garnished with more parmesan cheese and the remaining parsley.

 📋 Variations & Substitutions